GammaTauAI/opentau/milestone1.md

 #### Client

 Finally, we have implemented a client in Rust that manages the pipeline and queries the Codex API.
-The client will communicate with the compiler $K$, which is written in TypeScript, and will send the outputs to Codex.
-The client can be downloaded from [https://github.com/GammaTauAI/opentau](https://github.com/GammaTauAI/opentau), and can be utilized by using the following terminal interface:
+The client will communicate with the compiler $K$, which is written in TypeScript and will send the outputs to Codex.
+The client can be downloaded from [https://github.com/GammaTauAI/opentau](https://github.com/GammaTauAI/opentau) and can be utilized by using the following terminal interface:

 ```
 USAGE: